bob-fornal/2026-codemash-hs-notes/README.md

 * [Phase 2: Add Dependencies (Material)](./phase-02.md)
 * [Phase 3: Use a Button](./phase-03.md)
 * [Phase 4: Move Search to a Component](./phase-04.md)

+The API Key will be emailed to all students that request it.
+Send the request to [bob+tcg@code-squid.com](mailto:bob+tcg@code-squid.com)